ancho85/pylint-playero-plugin/README.md

-sublimetext-playero-plugin
+pylint-playero-plugin
 ==========================

 # About

-`sublimetext-playero-plugin` is a [Pylint](http://pylint.org) plugin for improving code analysis for when analysing code using Playero.
+`pylint-playero-plugin` is a [Pylint](http://pylint.org) plugin for improving code analysis for when analysing code using Playero.

 ## Usage

 #### Pylint

-Ensure `sublimetext-playero-plugin` is installed and on your path, and then run pylint:
+Ensure `pylint-playero-plugin` is installed and on your path, and then run pylint:

 ```
 pylint --load-plugins Playero [..other options..]